 This multimeter’s functions work well.
 Innova 3340 can measure temperature, capacitance, voltage, amperage, frequency, rotations per minute and more.

-The casing is made out of sturdy tough plastic, but the most important part when it comes to protection from falls is the rubber shell.
+The casing is made of sturdy tough plastic, but the most important part when it comes to protection from falls is the rubber shell.
 Rubber shell on Innova 3340 is thick, sturdy and made from quality rubber.
-The shell covers the backside, sides and I like the fact that the silhouette of the shell is protruding from the sides, so that if the multimeter falls on its front side, screen, all buttons and dial will remain protected from any damage.
+The shell covers the backside, sides and I like the fact that the silhouette of the shell is protruding from the sides so that if the multimeter falls on its front side, screen, all buttons and dial will remain protected from any damage.

-That’s excellent if you use multimeters to work on household grids, but if you are a car mechanic and you need to crawl and work in thight spaces, the fact that your multimeter will not get damaged when it falls can truly make or break your desire to get one as soon as possible.
+That’s excellent if you use multimeters to work on household grids, but if you are a car mechanic and you need to crawl and work in tight spaces, the fact that your multimeter will not get damaged when it falls can truly make or break your desire to get one as soon as possible.
 But that still means that you should not drop it on purpose.
 Although highly damage resistant, Innova 3340 is not unbreakable.